Last 10 Patients Data collection tool

 This tool uses patient information to identify variation in journey times.
 It helps you understand what is happening in the patient pathway and how this can vary from patient to patient.
-Mapping the last 10 patients is also useful for comparison with locally agreed care pathways, timescales or key stages in a patient’s journey.
-It complements both conventional process mapping and value stream mapping

 Use this tool when you want to explore the journey that patients are going on through the pathway.
-It may expose differences in practice or workload, which can cause unhelpful variation, unnecessary delays and compromise safe care
+It may expose differences in practice or workload, which can cause unhelpful variation, unnecessary delays and compromise safe care.

 Start by deciding your start and end points, then the intermediate points along the way.
 Most literature suggests around 10, but you will have to work to your own situation.
 Enter your data in the Data Capture sheet where indicated.
 Use the charts to explore your findings: